abe-winter/abe-winter.github.io/_posts/2020-06-15-memeslang.md

 it combines garish style, political statement, and theoretical invisibility to mainstream surveillance.
 (Theoretical because does dazzle makeup really still fool software?).

-For outsiders, memes are hard to decode by web search.
+For outsiders, memes are hard to 'look up' or search.
 Their meanings shift quickly, meaning that you can only keep up by being an insider.
-The reliance on images makes them harder to index
+The reliance on images makes them harder to index.
-And they're used in the context of other insider language, which makes it hard to learn one just by seeing it used.
+And they're introduced in the context of other insider language, which makes it hard to learn one just by seeing it used.

-Before I was a twitter user, whenever a web search ended with know your meme my eyes turned off;
+Before I was a twitter user, whenever a web search ended with knowyourmeme my eyes turned off;
 I didn't want to read a history of meaning changes for a 'cursed' sonic the hedgehog drawing to understand someone's one-liner.
 ('cursed' as used online is another new word for me).
 KYM didn't feel like a dictionary and so my brain turned off.